Gamal al-Banna

 Gamal al-Banna (also: Jamal al-Banna, جمال البنا; 15 December 1920 – 30 January 2013) was an Egyptian author, and trade unionist.
 He was the youngest brother of Hassan al-Banna (1906–49), founder of the Muslim Brotherhood.
-Al-Banna was considered a liberal scholar, known for his criticism of Islamic traditional narratives rejecting 635 Hadiths of Sahih Bukhari and Sahih Muslim which he finds contradictory to the Qur'an.
+Al-Banna was considered a liberal scholar, known for his criticism of Islamic traditional narratives.
+He rejected 635 Hadiths of Sahih Bukhari and Sahih Muslim which he found contradictory to the Qur'an.
 He was a great-uncle of the Swiss Muslim academic and writer Tariq Ramadan.

 Early life

 Born in 1920 into a pious family in Mahmudiya, Gamal was the youngest brother of Hassan al-Banna, the founder of the Muslim Brotherhood.
 His father mended watches for a living but spent much time collecting and classifying hadiths.
 As a child he was weak and sickly, so he spent his time reading with his father.
-After completing secondary school he refused to go to university but decided instead to start a writing career.
+After completing secondary school, he refused to go to university but decided instead to start a writing career.